Safety of Riders and Horses on Rural Roads

 It is a pleasure to serve under your chairmanship, Sir David.
-I would like to put on record my thanks to the good people of South East Cornwall, who have ensured that I could do that and speak here today.
+I would like to put on the record my thanks to the good people of South East Cornwall, who have ensured that I could do that and speak here today.

 I congratulate my hon.
 Friend the Member for St Ives (Derek Thomas) on securing this debate.
 I am grateful for the opportunity to make a brief contribution.
 I want to thank my constituent Audrey Cole, a retired police officer and a highly experienced equestrian who was sadly injured while riding last week, although not in a road traffic accident collision.

 Horses and their riders are an integral part of rural life.
 I spend many days going round my constituency, hearing the familiar sound of the clip-clop, clip-clop of horses’ hooves on the roads and seeing riders on the byways of the countryside in my constituency.
 We are all aware that our roads are increasingly busy and congested, and rural areas are no different.
 In addition, constituencies such as mine have problems that can be exacerbated by the otherwise very welcome influx of holidaymakers.
 Some of them are inexperienced in rural road conditions, and that inexperience, when combined with local agricultural traffic and the fact that not all local people drive in a responsible way, can present real challenges to horses and their riders.